AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-methods/go-appimagetool.rst

 Usage
 -----

-To use go-appimagetool, you need to already have an AppDir folder with the main executable and the desktop, icon, etc. files. go-appimagetool will only deploy the dependency of the executables and libraries into this AppDir and create an AppImage out of it.
+To use go-appimagetool, you need to already have an AppDir with the main executable and the desktop, icon, etc. files. go-appimagetool will only deploy the dependency of the executables and libraries into this AppDir and create an AppImage out of it.

 To bundle the dependencies with go-appimagetool, use the :code:`deploy` command with the desktop file as parameter like this: